 - Accounts Receivable

 These are often entry-level roles with a company.
 Candidates with advanced skills and more experience can advance to other positions.
 You may also qualify for other office jobs.
-You can also choose to do an associate’s degree in business which will provide you with additional training.
+You can also choose an associate’s degree in business, which will provide additional training.
 Other future advanced degrees may open up different opportunities.

-Salaries for those working in bookkeeping or related work are often tied to experience.
+Salaries for bookkeeping or related work are often tied to experience.
 The longer you’ve been in the field, the higher the salary you have the potential to earn.

 It’s good to look for any sites specific to your field for salary data.
-These sites may have info on industry average wages, particularly if your field’s a rarer one.
+These sites may have info on industry average wages, mainly if your field’s a rarer one.

-Another option is to start your own bookkeeping or accounting business.
+Another option is to start your bookkeeping or accounting business.
 Self-employment can come with highly variable income.
 It can still be a rewarding experience if you have an entrepreneurial spirit.
-Starting your own business requires that you are a self-starter and willing to work hard to gain business accounts.
+Starting your own business requires you to be a self-starter and work hard to gain business accounts.

 The Advantages of Computerized Accounting

 Businesses and employees alike can realize many advantages of computerized accounting.
-Businesses find the need for skilled employees who understand accounting software for efficiency, reliability, and accuracy.
+Businesses need skilled employees who understand accounting software for efficiency, reliability, and accuracy.
 Computerized accounting professionals are needed in all modern businesses.
 Businesses benefit the most from computerized processes when they hire people with the right skills.

-Discover a Certificate Program in Computerized Accounting Today
+Discover a Certificate Program in Business Administration Today

 Now you know the answer to the question, “What is computerized accounting?”
-You also know how much it benefits you, and employers are looking for people who have the right skills.
+You also know how much it benefits you; employers are looking for people with the right skills.

 Whether you want to upgrade a degree or you’re setting out, we have the right program for you.

-Not sure a certificate in computerized accounting is a right choice for you?
+Not sure a certificate is the right choice for you?
 Discover our other programs.
 The right degree is out there.